RoundingWellOS/marionette.toolkit/CONTRIBUTING.md

-There are two methods to running the unit test suite, suited for your desired workflow and overall developer happiness: you can open runner.html in the browser or run `gulp test`
+There are two methods to running the unit test suite, suited for your desired workflow and overall developer happiness: you can open [runner.html](./test/runner.html) in the browser or run `gulp test`

 ### In a browser

+  Optionally run `gulp test-browser` to live reload the tests after either the tests or src js change.

   Open [runner.html](./test/runner.html) in your browser.
-  Run `gulp test-browser` to live reload the tests after either the tests or src js change.

 ### Via Gulp